On this day, 1916, hellfire rained down upon the fields of the Somme as one of the most devastating battles in history began.

 Alongside these players fought volunteers from across the city and surrounding areas.
 Footballers from other clubs, including Hibernian, Falkirk, and East Fife also volunteered to fight with supporters from all walks of life.
 In total, more than 1,300 men went to war.

-On the first day of the Somme, pals battalions from across the country were eviscerated, some times in a matter of minutes.
+On the first day of the Battle of the Somme, pals battalions from across the country were eviscerated, some times in a matter of minutes.

 Pals battalions from London sustained at least 5,000 casualties while some 3,500 Manchester-based volunteers were cut down in the fighting.